MiniXC/tts-for-asr/markdown/04_low_resource_tts.md

 - *Speaker Consistency Loss* is used by [Wang et al. (2020)](references.html#wang2020scl) to enforce d-vectors to be consistent in synthetic and real speech.
 The idea of a consistency loss comes from a different framework which combines TTS and ASR training, SpeechChain [(Tjandra et al., 2017)](references.html#tjandra2017speechchain).
 - *Adversarial Speaker Classification* is introduced by [Chen et al. (2021)](references.html#chen2021mixmatch) and aims to make the encoder and VAE component of their network speaker-agnostic to more easily adapt to new speakers.

 [Huybrechts et al. (2021)](references.html#huybrechts2021vc) use VC (voice conversion) to add synthetic data for speakers with little data to balance their dataset.
 [Wu et al. (2022)](references.html#wu2022srvc) take this one step further by using VC to augment the monolingual speakers in the training data to make them multilingual in a task called **Cross-Lingual Voice Conversion**.
-A different approach by [Yang & He (2022)](references.html#yang2022multiling) is to add a speaker and language classifier for multi-task learning to achieve this knowledge transfer.
+A different approach by [Yang & He (2022)](references.html#yang2022multiling) is to add a speaker and language classifier for multi-task learning to achieve this domain transfer.

 Some work has also successfully generated entirely new speakers by learning to generate speaker embeddings from speaker metadata [(Stanton et al., 2021)](references.html#stanton2022speakergen) using a GMM (Gaussian Mixture Model) in what they call **Speaker Generation**.